sereneliu/AoC-2018/README.md

 Part 1 v1

+    real    1m13.034s
+    user    1m12.384s
+    sys     0m0.100s

-Part 2 v2 - I called it quits after waiting for over half an hour.
+Part 2 v2 - I called it quits after waiting for over half an hour, but I assume it's around the time it takes to do Part 1 x 26.

 Part 1 v2